emauton/projects/README.md

 projects
 ========

-Random projects I happen to have written code for.
+Whatever projects I happen to have written some code for.